Systemic Anti-Indigenous Racism in the RCMP

 When more than one person has a similar complaint against a specific organization or entity, such as the RCMP and the government of Canada, they may choose to join a collective of plaintiffs known as a “class.”
 By joining a class action lawsuit, a complainant can pursue accountability for wrongs committed against them without retaining their own lawyers or engaging fully with the process of litigation.

 In a class action lawsuit, the entire class of plaintiffs is usually represented by one party and their lawyers who control the decision-making process throughout the lawsuit.
-Individual members of the class have no say as to how their case is handled by the representative parties and their lawyers, nor do they have control over the agreed-upon settlement amount.
+Individual members of the class have no clear control as to how their case is handled by the representative parties and their lawyers, nor do they have control over the agreed-upon settlement amount.
 If the class action lawsuit is successful, the defendant may be required to pay a settlement amount to the class to be divided amongst its members.
-However, oftentimes these settlement payments are limited to specific damages.
-For example, the defendant may only be required to provide the class with fixed compensation for certain medical expenses even though many individual members of the class also incurred damages related to psychological counselling.
-If you join a class action lawsuit, your specific financial losses may not be represented in the settlement amount issued to you upon the lawsuit’s successful resolution.
+However, oftentimes these settlement payments are limited to a set amount of damages regardless of how much you have lost.
+If you join a class action lawsuit, you may receive a lump sum for all of your damages, for example, even though your actual losses are much larger.
+For example, the class action settlement could award $50,000 or $100,000 to each class member even if you have lost millions of dollars in income loss from not being able to work due to your injuries.

-Additionally, since the settlement amount awarded must be divided between the members of the class, individual plaintiffs are less likely to receive a settlement that fully compensates them for their total losses.
+Additionally, since the settlement amount awarded must be divided between the members of the class, individual plaintiffs are less likely to receive a settlement that fully compensates them for their total losses, especially for the people who are most injured and have the largest damages.
 Depending on the number of people represented by the class, the compensation granted to individual members may be significantly less than the amount they could have recovered had they pursued a civil claim on their own.

 Contact Preszler Injury Lawyers BC